 In her spare time Thomas enjoys gardening, reading, writing, and playing music with friends.
 An avid researcher, during the summer 2018 semester Thomas published an online digital narrative of her investigation into the unsolved murder of her grandfather.
 This narrative can be viewed at murderedman.wordpress.com.

-1. This professional bio was selected for use on the University of Arkansas at Little Rock’s Signature Experience website as a sample for future applicants.
+1. A previous version of this professional bio was selected for use on the University of Arkansas at Little Rock’s Signature Experience website as a sample for future applicants.
 See the Student bio link on the Award Guidelines: Example Materials page.